16 Gorgeous Sunsets in Canada to melt your heart!

 If you are an urban dweller, Montreal has tons of sunset viewpoints to keep you happy.
-Start with the neighbourhood of Cité du havre, to witness those candy colored skies.
+Start with the neighborhood of Cité du Havre, to witness those candy-colored skies.

 Edmonton is the capital city of Alberta.
 It is North America’s northernmost metropolitan area with a population of over one million.
 Everyday life in Edmonton brings in quiet moments wherein you can enjoy wonderful natural wonders.

-We have pictured here a photo of Edmonton neighbourhoods where the sun is seen shining brightly against the houses.
+We have pictured here a photo of Edmonton neighborhoods where the sun is seen shining brightly against the houses.

 Here is another picture from Edmonton, of the Legislative building (or the Ledge), and it was captured during one of those days when wildfires were spread in Fort Mac.

-The time of sunset here during summers is around 09:00 pm, and the picture above was taken in the summer months at around 5:00 pm.
+The time of sunset here during summer is around 09:00 pm, and the picture above was taken in the summer months at around 5:00 pm.